Events

 Goddard State Park is known for its gem of a birding habitat - Lake Wilhelm.
 The body of water attracts a large variety of water birds, including gulls, terns, waterfowl, shorebirds, and wading birds.
 For most, the main attraction is the chance to see Bald Eagles.
 During the height of winter, Bald Eagle populations can reach high numbers as they search for fish amongst the gaps of ice in the frozen lake.

 After a morning of birding and exploring around Lake Wilhelm, we will warm up at a nearby restaurant for lunch, which will include a sandwich, salad, and a slice of pie.
-Then, we will stop by a local birding shop where you can stock up on supplies before heading home!
+Then, we will stop by the Birdwatcher's Store, where you can stock up on supplies before heading home!

 Meet at the National Aviary and leave the driving to us!
 Our experts will share their knowledge and stories from years of birding during the ride!